 Attention Deficit Hyperactivity Disorder is becoming a very common diagnosis among teens, Statistics show that 8 to 10 percent of children and teenagers suffer from this condition.
 For parents who have a teenager who is eligible to get their driver’s license, an honest assessment of the teens maturity level and responsibility should be considered before allowing them to drive.
 This is true for both teens diagnosed with ADHD and those who are not.
 Families who do have a teenager with ADHD may want to consider working with a driving instructed who has experience training drivers with special needs.
 An occupational therapist who is trained in driving rehab may also be helpful in preparing your teen for getting their driver’s license.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons who have suffered injuries in car accidents across Atlanta.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons who have suffered injuries in car accidents across Atlanta.